Link Prediction with Contextualized Self-Supervision: Experiments

 \subsection{Algorithm Convergence}

-We investigate the convergence of the proposed CSSL on Cora, as a case study.
-Fig.~\ref{convergence} plots the link prediction performance of the proposed CSSL variants when the number of epochs for model joint training or finetuning after pretraining varies from 1 to 500.
-We can see that, the performance of all CSSL variants converges fast after no more than 25 epochs, and afterwards stays at a stable level.
+We also investigate the convergence property of the proposed CSSL framework on Cora, as a case study.
+Fig.~\ref{convergence} plots the link prediction performance change of all the proposed CSSL variants (CSSL\_Neigh\_Joint, CSSL\_Neigh\_Pretr, CSSL\_Subgraph\_Joint and CSSL\_Subgraph\_Pretr), when the number of epochs \jy{used for} joint training or finetuning after pretraining varies from 1 to 500.
+We can see that, the performance of all CSSL variants converges fast after no more than 25 epochs, and then \jy{retains} at a stable level.